 We currently expect our expenses to decrease in the near future due to our decision to stop development of certain of our product candidates and reduce our workforce while we explore strategic alternatives.
 Our remaining product candidates, GB1211 and GB2064, are in Phase 2 of clinical development.
-Our ability to generate revenue from product sales sufficient to achieve profitability will depend heavily on partnering and/or funding additional activities in order to achieve the successful development and eventual commercialization of one or more of these product candidates.
-Our operations to date have been financed primarily from our initial public offering, or IPO, the issuance of common stock through our ATM Program, the issuance of convertible preferred shares and convertible notes.
+Our ability to generate revenue from product sales sufficient to achieve profitability will depend heavily on the outcome of our exploration of strategic alternatives, as well as partnering and/or funding additional activities in order to achieve the successful development and eventual commercialization of one or more of these product candidates.
+Our operations to date have been financed primarily from our initial public offering, or IPO, the issuance of common stock through our Open Market Sale AgreementSM with Jefferies LLC, as sales agent, to provide for the issuance and sale of up to \$50.0 million of our common stock from time to time in "at-the-market" offerings under the Registration Statement and related prospectus, or the ATM Program, the issuance of convertible preferred shares and convertible notes.
 Since inception, we have had significant operating losses.
-Our net loss was \$8.1 million and \$31.9 million for the three and nine months ended September 30, 2023, respectively.
-Our net loss was \$13.7 million and \$47.6 million for the three and nine months ended September 30, 2022, respectively.
-As of September 30, 2023, we had an accumulated deficit of \$249.6 million and \$44.2 million in cash, cash equivalents and marketable securities.
+Our net loss was \$5.5 million and \$13.0 million for the three months ended March 31, 2024 and 2023, respectively.
+As of March 31, 2024, we had an accumulated deficit of \$261.6 million and \$27.2 million in cash, cash equivalents and marketable securities.